artem-zyktin/tenvex/README.md

 ### Storage policy

-To keep small nodes register-friendly and to avoid dangling references to temporary sub-expressions, each node's operands are stored by value or by `const&` automatically:
+Each node's operands are stored by value or by `const&` depending on size and triviality.
+This avoids dangling references to temporary sub-expressions:

 ```cpp
 // trivially copyable && trivially destructible && sizeof(T) <= 16  ->  stored by value